- Search The Registry

 *Victor Green was born on this date in 1892.
 He was a Black postal employee and publisher.

-Born in Manhattan, New York City, Victor Hugo Green was named the noted French author.
+Born in Manhattan, New York City, Victor Hugo Green was named after the noted French author.
 He was the eldest of three children of Alice A. and William H. Green.
 His family moved, and he grew up in Hackensack, New Jersey.

 Green's guide was so popular that he immediately began to expand its coverage the next year to other US destinations, adding hotels and restaurants.
 After retiring from the Postal Service, Green continued to work on updating issues of The Green Book.
 In addition, he developed the related travel agency business he had established in 1947.